vigneshsaravanakumar404/esh/README.md

 ## Introduction

-This project is impressive not due to its technical complexity but the fact that I have a girlfriend to send it to.
+This project is impressive not due to its technical complexity but the fact that I have a girlfriend to send it to as a computer science major.
 The website serves as a way to ask my girlfriend to be my valentine.

 ## Technologies